-The NHS England Local Area Team (LAT) and Clinical Commissioning Group (CCG) told us that the practice engaged regularly with them and other practices to discuss local needs and service improvements that needed to be prioritised.
+The NHS Local Area Team (LAT) and Clinical Commissioning Group (CCG) told us that the practice engaged regularly with them and other practices to discuss local needs and service improvements that needed to be prioritised.
 We saw minutes of meetings where this had been discussed and actions agreed to implement service improvements and manage delivery challenges to its population.
-A lot of effort had been put into responding to fluctuations of demand.

-There had been very little turnover of staff during the last three years which enabled good continuity of care and accessibility to appointments with a GP of choice.
+There had been very little turnover of staff during the last five years which enabled good continuity of care and accessibility to appointments with a GP of choice.
 Longer appointments were available for people who needed them and those with long term conditions.
 This also included appointments with a named GP or nurse.
 Home visits were made to nursing and residential care homes by a named GP.